dougeby/IntuneDocs/intune/mam-faq.md

 **How do multiple Intune app protection access settings that are configured to the same set of apps and users work on iOS?** Intune app protection policies for access will be applied in a specific order on end user devices as they try to access a targeted app from their corporate account.
 In general, a wipe would take precedence, followed by a block, then a dismissable warning.
 For example, if applicable to the specific user/app, a minimum iOS operating system setting that warns a user to update their iOS version will be applied after the minimum iOS operating system setting that blocks the user from access.
 So, in the scenario where the IT admin configures the min iOS operating system to 11.0.0.0 and the min iOS operating system (Warning only) to 11.1.0.0, while the device trying to access the app was on iOS 10, the end user would be blocked based on the more restrictive setting for min iOS operating system version that results in blocked access.

 When dealing with different types of settings, an Intune App SDK version requirement would take precedence, then an app version requirement, followed by the iOS operating system version requirement.
+Then, any warnings for all types of settings in the same order are checked.
 We recommend the Intune App SDK version requirement be configured only upon guidance from the Intune product team for essential blocking scenarios.

 ## See also
 - [Implement your Intune plan](planning-guide-onboarding.md)